intuition-dev/INTUITION/examples/website/10_pillars.md

 # Get Started

-The next wave of development productivity is coming, and we can see that it will be low-code.
-LOW-CODE is the way to create front-end web and application development.
+The next wave of development productivity is coming, and we can see that it will be low-code. low-code is the way to create front-end web and application development.

-You can see a LOW-CODE CRUD example here:
+You can see a low-code CRUD example here:

 -   https://github.com/MetaBake